Jack McLean (rugby, born 1923): Background

 Jack McLean was born in Thames, New Zealand, and he died aged 81 in Thames, New Zealand.

 He was a well known and loved local rugby icon but was also a teacher at Thames High School from 1956 to 1983.
 He was known as an avid reader and his athletic achievements are still on record in the Thames High School hall and the new gymnasium is named in his honour.

 Rugby union career

 A wing three-quarter, McLean represented and at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1947 to 1949.
 He played five matches for the All Blacks including two internationals, both of which were against Australia.

 Rugby league career

 Bradford Northern

-McLean was a member of the Bradford Northern's table topping side and championship finalists of 1952, and a Yorkshire Cup winner in 1954, he scored 63 tries in 46 games in the 1951–52 season, and is the top try scorer of all time with Bradford Northern (now named the Bradford Bulls).
+McLean was a member of Bradford Northern's table topping side and Championship finalists of 1951–52, and a Yorkshire Cup winner in 1953–54.
+He scored 63 tries in 46 games in the 1951–52 season, and is the top try scorer of all time with Bradford Northern (now named the Bradford Bulls).